data-apis/array-api/spec/draft/design_topics/device_support.rst

 Syntax for device assignment
 ----------------------------

-The array API will offer the following syntax for device assignment and cross-device data transfer:
+The array API provides the following syntax for device assignment and cross-device data transfer:

 1. A ``.device`` property on the array object, which returns a ``Device`` object